 1970 and after 57

 * Does not apply to CSRS

 Eligibility requirements are identical for all three retirement systems: age 50 with 20 years of service and any age with 25 years.
-Note: Under CSRS/CSRS Offset, the annuity will be reduced by 2 percent for each year the employee is under age 55.
+Note: Under CSRS/CSRS Offset, the annuity will be reduced by 2 percent for each year the employee is under age 55 (now rare because CSRS was closed to new entrants effective in 1984).
 There is no reduction under FERS.